rejoan/theenCommerce/README.md

 ## Getting Started

-**To get started, follow the instructions below**

-To get a local copy up and running follow these simple steps.
+To get up and running follow these simple steps.

 - git clone the repo